ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 choices in IPsec {{?IPSEC=RFC4301}}.

-Implementers need to ensure that they do not forward any link-local traffic onto a different interface than the one it was received on.
-IP proxies also need to properly reply to packets destined to link-local multicast addresses.
+Implementers need to ensure that they do not forward any link-local traffic beyond the IP proxying interface that it was received on.
+IP proxying endpoints also need to properly reply to packets destined to link-local multicast addresses.

 IPv6 requires that every link have an MTU of at least 1280 bytes